An 88-hour Certificate Course

 The work of end-of-life guides (sometimes called death midwives or death doulas) and home funeral guides does not duplicate the work of professionals such as nurses or funeral directors.
 We work alongside them and our skills are not medically oriented, they are more heart-oriented.
 We use the ancient, and time-proven techniques of an open and compassionate heart, our hands, and our voices.
 This work can be done in any setting, whether in a hospital, nursing facility or a home.

 When a loved one’s death is dignified, peaceful and meaningful it can be a sacred experience for those left behind.
 Often an event such as this heals family rifts and enables people to reconnect with each other in ways that are life-changing for everyone involved.
 When families are able to participate in the ending of a loved one’s life it can be very empowering.

 In the training you will

 - learn tools and techniques for midwifing the dying

 - learn tools for creating a sacred space for transition, before and after death

-- create your own guidebook to use with patients or for home funeral vigils
+- create your own guidebook to use for yourself, with patients or for vigils

 Who will benefit from this training?

 - friends and family caring for someone who is dying

-- those who want to accompany a loved one through this process
+- those who want to accompany a loved one through their dying process

 - professionals working in hospices, hospitals, nursing homes who are seeking to expand their skills and effectiveness in assisting with death and dying